sopra-fs22-group-10/server/README.md

 and hit the play button to start the server.
 If it doesn't show up, restart VS Code and check again.

-## Running and building locally with Gradle
+## Running and building with Gradle

 <details><summary>You can use the local Gradle Wrapper to build and run the application.</summary>
 <p>